Significant Accounting Policies

 Basis of Presentation

 Our consolidated financial statements include the accounts of W&T Offshore, Inc. and its majority-owned subsidiaries.
 Our interests in oil and gas joint ventures are proportionately consolidated.
 All significant intercompany transactions and amounts have been eliminated for all years presented.
 Our consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles (“GAAP”) and the appropriate rules and regulations of the Securities and Exchange Commission (“SEC”).

 Use of Estimates

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements, the reported amounts of revenues and expenses during the reporting periods and the reported amounts of proved oil and natural gas reserves.
 Actual results could differ from those estimates.

 We consider all highly liquid investments purchased with original or remaining maturities of three months or less at the date of purchase to be cash equivalents.

-We recognize oil and natural gas revenues based on the quantities of our production sold to purchasers under short-term contracts (less than 12 months) at market prices when delivery has occurred, title has transferred and collectability is reasonably assured.
-We use the sales method of accounting for oil and natural gas revenues from properties with joint ownership.
-Under this method, we record oil and natural gas revenues based upon physical deliveries to our customers, which can be different from our net revenue ownership interest in field production.
+We record oil and natural gas revenues based upon physical deliveries to our customers, which can be different from our net revenue ownership interest in field production.
 These differences create imbalances that we recognize as a liability only when the estimated remaining recoverable reserves of a property will not be sufficient to enable the under-produced party to recoup its entitled share through production.
-We do not record receivables for those properties in which the Company has taken less than its ownership share of production.
-At December 31, 2012 and 2011, $6.0 million and $6.5 million, respectively, were included in current liabilities related to natural gas imbalances.
+We do not record receivables for those properties in which we have taken less than our ownership share of production.
+At December 31, 2018 and 2017, $4.1 million and $4.7 million, respectively, were included in current liabilities related to natural gas imbalances.

 Concentration of Credit Risk

-Our customers are primarily large integrated oil and natural gas companies and large financial institutions and large trading houses.
+Our customers are primarily large integrated oil and natural gas companies, large financial institutions and large trading houses.
 The majority of our production is sold utilizing month-to-month contracts that are based on bid prices.
-We also have receivables from joint interest owners on properties we operate and we may have the ability to withhold future revenue disbursements to recover amounts due us.
-We attempt to minimize our credit risk exposure to purchasers of our oil and natural gas, joint interest owners, derivative counterparties and other third-party entities through formal credit policies, monitoring procedures, and letters of credit or guaranties when considered necessary.
-We historically have not had any significant problems collecting our receivables except in rare circumstances.
-Accordingly, we do not maintain an allowance for doubtful accounts.
+We attempt to minimize our credit risk exposure to purchasers of our oil and natural gas, joint interest owners, derivative counterparties and other third-party entities through formal credit policies, monitoring procedures, and letters of credit or guarantees when considered necessary.

-The following identifies customers from whom we derived 10% or more of receipts from sales of oil, NGLs and natural gas.
+The following table identifies customers from whom we derived 10% or more of our receipts from sales of crude oil, NGLs and natural gas:

 We believe that the loss of any of the customers above would not result in a material adverse effect on our ability to market future oil and natural gas production as replacement customers could be obtained in a relatively short period of time on terms, conditions and pricing substantially similar to those currently existing.

-We recognize insurance receivables with respect to capital, repair and plugging and abandonment costs as a result of hurricane damage when we deem those to be probable of collection, which arises when our insurance underwriters’ adjuster reviews and approves such costs for payment or when the insurance company has agreed to reimbursement amounts.
+We recognize insurance receivables with respect to capital, repair and plugging and abandonment costs primarily as a result of hurricane damage when we deem those to be probable of collection, which normally arises when our insurance company’s adjuster reviews and approves such costs for payment or when the insurance company has agreed to reimbursement amounts.
 Claims that have been processed in this manner have customarily been paid on a timely basis.
 During 2017, we received payments by certain insurance companies related to settlement of previously unpaid claims.
 See Note 7 for additional information.

 Properties and Equipment

 Oil and natural gas properties and equipment include costs of unproved properties.
-The cost of unproved properties related to significant acquisitions are excluded from the amortization base until it is determined that proved reserves can be assigned to such properties or until such time as the Company has made an evaluation that impairment has occurred.
+The cost of unproved properties related to significant acquisitions are excluded from the amortization base until it is determined that proved reserves can be assigned to such properties or until such time as we have made an evaluation that impairment has occurred.
 The costs of drilling exploratory dry holes are included in the amortization base immediately upon determination that such wells are non-commercial.

-We capitalize interest on expenditures made in connection with the exploration and development of unproved properties that are excluded from the amortization base.
+We capitalize interest on the amount of unproved properties that are excluded from the amortization base.
 Interest is capitalized only for the period that exploration and development activities are in progress.
 Capitalization of interest ceases when the property is moved into the amortization base.
-All capitalized interest is recorded within Oil and natural gas property and equipment on the Consolidated Balance Sheet.
+All capitalized interest is recorded within Oil and natural gas property and other, net on the Consolidated Balance Sheets.

 Oil and natural gas properties included in the amortization base are amortized using the units-of-production method based on production and estimates of proved reserve quantities.
 In addition to costs associated with evaluated properties and capitalized asset retirement obligations (“ARO”), the amortization base includes estimated future development costs to be incurred in developing proved reserves as well as estimated plugging and abandonment costs, net of salvage value, related to developing proved reserves.
-These additional costs related to developing proved reserves are not recorded as liabilities on the balance sheet, but are part of the calculation of depletion expense.
+Future development costs related to proved reserves are not recorded as liabilities on the balance sheet, but are part of the calculation of depletion expense.